mihirkul10/UserPulse.ai/README.md

 ## Support

-For issues or questions, please create a GitHub issue or contact the development team.
+For issues or questions, please create a GitHub issue or contact the development team.# Deployment trigger Mon Aug 18 14:03:33 EDT 2025